 You can qualify for free government programs to get student loan forgiveness that may seem like a scam.
-Student loans may be eligible for forgiveness in a variety of situations.

 Below are details about existing loan forgiveness programs.
 But, you can’t participate in federal repayment programs if you have private loans.

 These options are only available to borrowers with federal student loans.
 Some programs have strict criteria that make them difficult to qualify for, but income-driven repayment plans are available to most borrowers.

 - Income-driven: With the four income-driven repayment plans offered by the federal government, you can cap the amount you pay each month on your loans.

 These plans allow borrowers with large loan balances relative to their incomes to forgive their loan balances.
 The plan may allow for loan forgiveness after 20 or 25 years, depending on the plan.
 As part of the March 2021 American Rescue Plan, only 32 borrowers have experienced the freedom of tax-free forgiveness through income-driven repayment forgiveness.
 The American Rescue Plan made the tax-free forgiveness retroactive to December 2020 through the end of 2025.
 For many borrowers, income-driven repayment would be too late to qualify for forgiveness by the early 2030s.

 - Public Service: Federal Student Loan Forgiveness is available to government and qualifying nonprofit employees with federal student loans.
 Eligible borrowers can have their remaining loan balance forgiven tax-free after making 120 qualifying loan payments.
 To qualify for PSLF, you must be enrolled in an income-driven repayment plan.
 In other words, with a standard repayment plan, the loan would have to be paid off first before you could be eligible for forgiveness.
 As of November 2020, only 2% of borrowers had been granted forgiveness.